Skip to content ↓

 This is a period of great change in education, we review our curriculum annually to ensure that it best meets the needs of learners.

 Our extensive enrichment curriculum enables students to broaden their cultural understanding of the world, learn new skills and take on personal challenges.
-Alongside our PSHCE lessons which are delivered twice weekly in form time, and 4Rs lessons in Years 7, 8 and 9, students also have access to a wide range of clubs and activities at lunch and after-school for example:
+Alongside our PSHCE lessons which are delivered twice weekly in form time, and 3Rs lessons in Years 7 and 8, students also have access to a wide range of clubs and activities at lunch and after-school for example:

 • The Fandom Zone